benguela/frontend-dev-test/README.md

  - We will be judging your submission based on:
  	- Elegance of your CSS and HTML
  	- Accuracy of your build relative to the designs (We'll be checking your build across multiple browsers)
- - If you have any questions, please [submit an issue](https://github.com/NATIVEVML/frontend-dev-test/issues)

 ## Deliverables